Ecole Heroes’ Memorial School

 Law 19 – The Act to Prevent and Stop Bullying and Violence in Schools

-It is expected that students will show behaviours that illustrate respect for the rights, property, and safety of themselves and others.
+It is expected that students show respect for the rights, property, and safety of themselves and others.

-Intimidation or violence that is defined as bullying or violence as per the definitions in the law will not be tolerated.
+Intimidation or violence defined as bullying or violence as per the definitions in the law will not be tolerated.

 Definitions Law 19

-“Bullying” means any repeated direct or indirect behaviour, comment, act or gesture, whether deliberate or not, including cyberspace, which occurs in a context where there is an imbalance of power between the persons concerned and which causes distress and injures, hurts, oppresses, intimidates or ostracizes.
+“Bullying” means any repeated direct or indirect behaviour, comment, act or gesture, whether deliberate or not, including cyberspace, which occurs in a context where there is a power of imbalance between the persons concerned and which causes distress and injures, hurts, oppresses, intimidates or ostracizes.